madmaxoft/AniDbXref/DevDocs/Basic architecture.md

 ## Data sources

 The data is primarily obtained from AniDB.net.
 The entire list of titles at [http://anidb.net/api/anime-titles.xml.gz] is used to populate the "known" anime titles and to provide searching capability.
 Since the list should be downloaded at most once per day, a limiter is placed on this update path.
 The second source of data is the [AniDB HTTP API](https://wiki.anidb.net/HTTP_API_Definition), which is used to query the details of a title that the user wishes to add to their list.
+A cache at xoft.cz is used due to AniDB servers being behind strict api rate-limiting.
 The last source of data is an actual web scrape of AniDB webpages for the data that is not available in the API - that is mainly the xref data about voice actors.